 We require all third parties to respect the security of your personal data, and to treat it in accordance with the law.
 We do not allow our third party service providers who are acting as our processors, to use your personal data for their own purposes, and we only permit them to process your personal data for specified purposes and in accordance with our instructions.

-We do not transfer your personal data outside the European Economic Area (“EEA”), except in the following circumstances:
+We do not transfer your personal data outside the UK or European Economic Area (“EEA”), except in the following circumstances:

 - For email security and filtering arranged by our parent company, Post Holdings, Inc in the USA, with a third party email security and filtering company based in the USA.

 - If there is a personal data breach or legal claim, in which case we may need to share related personal data with our Chief Privacy Officer, in-house legal team or management team of our parent company.

 - Where the personal data needs to be shared with a supplier outside of the UK or EEA in order for that supplier to perform its contract with us.

 Whenever we transfer your personal data out of the UK or EEA, we ensure a similar degree of protection is afforded to it, by ensuring at least one of the following safeguards is implemented:

 - We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission.